chchweng/guncol/README.md

 ## 📄 License

-This project is open-source.
-(Consider adding a specific license like MIT if you wish).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---